-Occasional examinations and tests shall be confirmed by a Certificate according to form 5.1.2.
+Occasional examinations and tests shall be confirmed by an appropriate Certificate of Test and Thorough Examination (Forms 5.1.2 and 5.1.4).

 10.5.2 After accidents with the cargo handling gear which have taken place in the course of its service an occasional examination of the cargo handling gear shall be carried out to find out the technical reasons for the accident.